High Protein Sweet Potato Gratin

 Ingredients

 • Extra Firm Silken Tofu – make sure to use silken tofu for this recipe or it will not turn out right.
 Regular (firm/extra firm) tofu has a much different texture and taste.
 You can find silken tofu at most grocery stores and also buy a shelf-stable option online.
 My go-to is Mori-Nu Extra Firm Silken Tofu.
+You can use any silken tofu for this recipe.

 • Onion, Garlic – these veggies add a ton of flavor to the sauce.